foundryvtt/pf2e/README.md

 ### Shoutouts

 A huge thanks to:

+- @yeroon#2590 for the healthbar and shield bar changes
 - @Cranic#0211 for adding support for adjustable Multi-Attack Penalties on weapons
 - @FrisGuardian#8347 for cleaing up some of the UI in the project!
 - @ohporter for getting involved and fixing issues with the roll logic